Contents

 Next, collect essential information, including contact details, addresses, employment history, proof of income, and consent for background checks.

-When selecting an online tenant screening service, we recommend you prioritize the accuracy and detail of the information provided about potential tenants.
-Additionally, it's crucial you consider factors like cost, data security, and report delivery.
+When selecting an online tenant screening service, we recommend you prioritize the accuracy and detail of the information provided, as well as cost, data security, and report delivery.

-For an effective option, Landlord Studio stands out, offering a comprehensive tenant screening California report that includes credit scores, rental history, background checks, and eviction records.
-You are assured reports will be generated in as little as 30 minutes.
+Landlord Studio offers California-compliant tenant screening reports that can be generated in as little as 30 minutes.
 Reports are free for landlords and cost the tenant as little as $45.

 Create your free Landlord Studio account to run your free tenant screening report today.